 Design

 Evaluating design is highly subjective, so I don’t include it in the overall verdict.
 Those who read CyclistsHub.com regularly know HYPERs were my dream wheels because of their butterfly-weave rim finish.
-I think they are the best road bike wheels ever designed.
+I think they are one of the most beautiful road bike wheels.
 The pattern is unique and turns heads.
 My friends gave me a lot of compliments.
+Unfortunately, the 3rd generation was only matte and the butterfly pattern returned with the HYPER 5.

 Elitewheels took a slightly different approach.
 They went for a raw, glossy carbon finish.
 It’s original, but I don’t like it as much as HYPERs.
 The finish of your bike also affects how things work together.